staticbuild/staticbuild/README.md

 ## Roadmap

-- Create automated tests with tape.
-- Create interactive setup.
+- Create tests.
-  - Change [Getting Started](#getting-started) section to recommend a global install and then the setup command.
-The setup command should also install staticbuild locally, similar to the way gulp works.
 - Make some nicer demos.
 - Create Configuration documentation.
 - Improve API documentation.
+  - Create examples.
 - Replace less-middleware dependency with code to let the end-developer choose less or sass.
   - Add a sass demo.
+- Replace gulp-minify-css with gulp-clean-css as per the installation warning.
 - Improve the dev server code altogether to make it more plugabble.
   - Allow for per-view contexts that expand upon the global view context.
 - Create a separate dev UI server command as an alternative to CLI commands.